Sitting your way to pain!

 The 3 main muscles which work as a hip flexor are:

 — The Iliac muscle

 — The Rectus Femoris (forms part of the quadriceps muscle)

-The majority of people who come to MSK Therapy with symptoms of lower back pain have tight hip flexors mainly due to their office jobs or there excessive exercise.
+The majority of people who come to MSK Sports Injury Clinic with symptoms of lower back pain have tight hip flexors mainly due to their office jobs or there excessive exercise.
 Sitting for long periods of time or doing exercise like running, cycling or any movement which involves hip flexion can cause the onset of tight hip flexors.
 Having tight hip flexors causes muscle imbalances and can cause the pelvis to anterior tilt causing lower back pain.
 Tightness in the hip flexors can cause your glutes to become weak which over loads both the hamstrings and lower back muscles.